Articles

 2. Cost structure: Business trips often fall under travel policies with different allowances than assignments (e.g., business class flights, stay in a hotel, etc.)

-3. Benefits and Compensation: Whether a trip is marked as a business trip or an assignment affects what employees expect in terms of accommodations, allowances, and support
+3. Benefits and compensation: Whether a trip is marked as a business trip or an assignment affects what employees expect in terms of accommodations, allowances, and support

 • Unexpected tax liabilities